-- 1) Why does it take so long to receive IRB approval? - 2) Your Metrics Report says the median number of days to conditionally approve a Full IRB new application is 42.
+- 1) Why does it take so long to receive IRB approval? - 2) Your Metrics Report says the median number of days to conditionally approve a Full IRB new application is 34.
 Why is my application taking longer? - 3) Is there anything I can do to speed my application through the approval process? - 4) Will these turn-around times improve in the future? - 5) Is one IRB faster than another, and how do I get my application placed with that committee? - 6) How many HSD staff work on a single application?
-Or, how many IRBs are there?
+Or, how many IRBs are there? - 7) How was the baseline calculated?